jsmarier-courses/midterm-project-lauradawe/mpad2003_midterm_lauradawe.md

 To unlock a potential story idea, the following quote came to my mind:

 >"The process of visually exploring data can be summarized in a single sentence: find patterns and trends lurking in the data and then observe the deviations from those patterns.
 Interesting stories may arise from both the norm—also called the smooth—and the exceptions."
-(Cairo, 2016) (cite)
+(Cairo, 2016)

 The *Garbage and Recycling* percentage of Service Requests as compared to other departments represent a significantly larger portion, 35.94%.
 I believe this variable holds a high potential for interesting data stories.
 One could imagine there are asscociated economical, environmental, and political aspects that would provide multiple avenues to explore.